 Data Timing: The data shall contain enough information to identify the time at which it was taken

 Data Volume: The DAQ will have provision to receive up to 8GBit/s of data from the PDS per APA.
+(We have to settle the data rate question)

 Data Link Speed: The PDS data for each APA may be transmitted either on multiple links following the 1000Base-SX standard or a single link following the 10GBase-SR standard.
 In either case the fibre will be chosen to give sufficient margin for the distance from the cryostat to the CUC.
 Details will be finalized by the time of the DAQ TDR.
+(DAQ group suggest a single standard 10Gb/s over MM fibers for both CE and PDS)

 Trigger Information: The PDS may provide summary information useful for data selection.
 If present, this will be passed to the DAQ on the same physical links as the remaining data.